 There is never a convenient time for car repairs and breakdowns.
 They always seemingly happen out of nowhere to ruin your day and lighten your wallet.
 However, there are ways to protect your car so you can avoid the pricey garage.
 Stay safe and keep that money in your bank account with the help of these five tips to protect your car.

 Much like the human body, cars shouldn't be constantly pushed to the limit.
-Frequent rapid acceleration and hard braking can take its toll on your car (and possibly affect the discount you could get if enrolled in a usage-based insurance program.)
-In case of an emergency, it is good to know that the car is capable of such feats, but should only happen when it is entirely necessary.
+Frequent rapid acceleration and hard braking can take a toll on your car (and possibly affect your discount if you're enrolled in a usage-based insurance program.)
+In case of an emergency, it is good to know the car is capable of such feats but should only happen when it is entirely necessary, like avoiding a collision.

-- Avoid weighing down your car with too much weight.
+- Minimizing how much extra weight you add to your car.
 Using your trunk as storage not only adds weight to the vehicle putting more strain on it, but it also decreases your fuel efficiency.
 Remove roof racks and cargo carriers as well when not in use.

 Going back to the human body analogy, humans and cars both require the right fuel to operate at peak levels.
-For humans, we need high quality, nutrient-dense food to be at our best.
-However if we intake junk food, we're not getting the proper fuel, making us feel sluggish.
+For humans, if all we eat is junk food, we’ll eventually feel sluggish.
 Cars are no different.
-Ensure that your car is getting the appropriate gas as required by the owner’s manual.
+Fuel up your car with the appropriate grade of gasoline as recommended in the owner’s manual.

 If your car requires premium gasoline, putting in a lower grade can result in your engine producing odd sounds that are often described as a ping or knock.
-If you regularly use a lower octane of gasoline than required, it can lead to engine damage, loss of performance and decreased fuel efficiency.
+If you regularly use a lower octane of gasoline than required, it can lead to engine damage, loss of performance, and decreased fuel efficiency.

-It cannot be understated how important it is to ensure all of your tires are properly inflated.
-You should check the air pressure of your tires once a month.
+- Ensure your tires are properly inflated.
+You should check the air pressure of your tires at least once a month.
 Tires that aren't inflated properly are naturally more susceptible to flat tires and blowouts.

-Sometimes it’s not about maintenance, it’s about repairs, and often repairs are a result of accidents or some other damage that your auto insurance will cover.
+Sometimes it’s not about maintenance, it’s about repairs, and often repairs are a result of a collision or some other damage your auto insurance will cover.
 Your car insurance policy is there to help your car get back to normal, so make sure your car has the protection it needs with the proper coverage — but don’t overpay for it.
 Compare car insurance quotes to find the best auto insurance price for the coverage that gives you the protection you need.